jweiland-net/kk_downloader/Documentation/AdministratorManual/Update/Index.rst

 It is not allowed to create download records on default pages anymore.
 Please mark page record as storage folder and store download records there.

+We have removed the default UserTSConfig:
+`options.saveDocNew.tx_kkdownloader_images`.
+In newer TYPO3 versions a "new" button will already be shown in list-module.

 Update to Version 6.0.0
 =======================